 For consumers who most likely wrote the bad checks as a mistake and are having trouble coming up with the money to cover them, getting a letter from a district attorney can be scary.

-If you are worried about debt collectors who are threatening you with prosecution, call Beverly Hills consumer attorney Paul Mankin at 800-654-9517.
+If you are worried about debt collectors who are threatening you with prosecution, call consumer attorney Paul Mankin at 800-654-9517.
 He will help make the harassment stop.
 We will also explain how to stop harassing phone calls and determine whether the creditor contacting you has committed an FDCPA violation.